 Throughout history, millions of women have been raped in war.
 Recently, in Yugoslavia, tens of thousands of Bosnian women were raped by the Serbian army to their great shame and humiliation, as in their society it is seen as permanently defiling them.
 The world is greatly in need of a new attitude to victims of violent crimes: to consider they are not defiled by them, even though they may be badly hurt by them, and that this is true even to the extent that a virgin who is raped and conceives a child should still be considered a virgin until such time as she chooses to have sex.
 To consider that the Virgin Mary may have been among their number would be of immense consolation to women who are victims of rape (in war or otherwise), and of immessurable help to their feelings of self-worth, just as knowing Jesus was among their number has always been a tremendous support to the persecuted and tortured of the world.

 Without interfering with the free will which makes our lives meaningful, God cannot prevent crimes like rape being perpetrated, but if Mary, like so many others, was a victim of this age-old form of violence, what God could do was to honor her goodness, and make a point of illustrating that she and others in her position are not defiled by being the victim of a crime, by putting the soul of His divine son into the body of the baby so conceived.

 Mark Mason examines this theory, and the implications just touched on, in the chapter on miracles in his book In Search of the Loving God.
-You can find out more about this book, and read two complete chapters from it, by visiting the author's web site:
+You can find out more about this book, and read three complete chapters from it, by visiting the author's web site: